ovidiu-ionescu/dns-stub/README.md

 If the logging is set to level debug `RUST_LOG=debug` the program will save in files all the requests and responses.

+## Docker containers
+Normally Docker containers are assigned a dynamic address when they are started.
+Using this server you could add their IP address in the DNS server and resolve them via regular names.